freeipa/bind-dyndb-ldap/README.md

 	one LDAP database and every BIND reports itself as a primary master in SOA record, for example.

+	NOTE: for idnsSOAmName value following priority list shows where override can come from:

+        - fake_mname value in the server configuration in named.conf
+        - Server configuration from LDAP (idnsServerConfig)
+        - Zone configuration from LDAP

+	Thus, if server is supposed to respond with a different primary master DNS name depending on a zone, remove 'fake_mname' from the named.conf and idnsSOAmName attribute value from the server configuration in LDAP and define it per-zone in LDAP.

 * sync_ptr (default no)

 	Set this option to `yes` if you would like to keep PTR record